IBM-EPBL/IBM-Project-2665-1658480813/README.md

 # Deep Learning Fundus Image Analysis for Early Detection of Diabetic Retinopathy
  Health care is one of the most important and major sector in India , which contributes to economy of India.
-● Diabetic retinopathy is one of the common complications of diabetes.
+Diabetic retinopathy is one of the common complications of diabetes.
-● Retinopathy is a common cause of visual loss in the world and it is a potentially blinding complication of diabetes that damages the eye's retina
+Retinopathy is a common cause of visual loss in the world and it is a potentially blinding complication of diabetes that damages the eye's retina

+## Team Members
+Shankar N -
+Sai Anchana -
+Shrinitha -
+Rasmia -
+Kishore Kumar